seung-lab/SEAMLeSS/training/README.md

 * `gen_stack.py` : Provides functionality for generating datasets by sampling from CloudVolume datasets.
 Our datasets are h5 binary data archives.
 Run `python gen_stack.py -h` to see the parameters that the script accepts.
 Basically, specify a bounding box within a NG path, and you'll get a dataset.

 * `combine_h5.py` : So you've run `gen_stack` on several different volumes, but you want to train on all of that data at once.
-Because `stack_dataset` supports h5 archives with multiple datasets in them, we can run `python combine_h5.py NEW_COMBINED_DATASET_NAME SOURCE_DATASET1.h5 SOURCE_DATASET2.h5 ...`.
+Because `stack_dataset` supports h5 archives with multiple datasets in them, we can run `python combine_h5.py NEW_COMBINED_DATASET_NAME SOURCE_DATASET1.h5 SOURCE_DATASET2.h5 SOURCE_DATASET3.h5 ...`.
 This will generate NEW_COMBINED_DATASET_NAME.h5, which contains a dataset for each of the inputs, wrapped into one file (**fair warning: because you have to load each dataset in order to combine it, this can take several minutes to run; stand up and use your muscles or something**)

 * `requirements.txt` : The dependencies of the project.
 We recommend using a virtualenv (with Python 2) and installing the dependencies as `pip install -r requirements.txt`.

 ## Training

-### General Logic
+### General Overview

 **If you only read one section, read this one.**